casibase/casibase/README.md

     go get github.com/casbin/casbin-forum
     ```

+- Custom settings:
+    Casbin-forum currently allows some user-defined items, and the customized files are located in `web/src/main/custom/`.

+    Customizable option:

+    * Logo, include `forum Logo` and `organization Logo` which organization by `web/src/main/custom/logo.css`

 - Setup database:

     Casbin-forum will store its users, nodes and topics informations in a MySQL database named: `casbin_forum`, will create it if not existed.
 The DB connection string can be specified at: https://github.com/casbin/casbin-forum/blob/master/conf/app.conf